r-kris/TicTacToe/README.md

 # TicTacToe
-My first python project and game
+TicTacToe game is my first python project.I hope you'll like it!
+note: Has bugs